Olivia Ball: 2020 City of Melbourne Council Election

 Ball stood in the City of Melbourne Council Election in 2020 as the Victorian Greens' second candidate, winning office along with lead candidate Rohan Leppert.

 2024 City of Melbourne Council Election

 Ball was preselected as the Victorian Greens' lead candidate for the City of Melbourne Council Election in 2024 following the decision by Rohan Leppert not to recontest the election.
 She was reelected at the October election and is the sole Greens member on council.

 Advocacy

 Ball opposes the practise of arbitrary detention in Australia and argues that it "falls to us to press our government to do the right thing."
 She has criticised income tax cuts whilst "our elderly are dying in need of adequate care" and that we "must expect more of our government."
+She has called on Australia to ratify the UN Treaty on the Prohibition of Nuclear Weapons.

 She supports a medically supervised injecting service in the City of Melbourne and advocates for increased naloxone availability across the city as a harm reduction measure.

+Ball has called on state & local government to counter radicalisation and extremism, defended the right to protest, and condemned Council's spending on security guards and CCTV.

+She opposes rates freezes and supports the flexibility to work from home and means testing for $2 pool entry.